List of memorials and monuments at Arlington National Cemetery

 Memorials and monuments at Arlington National Cemetery include 28 major and 142 minor monuments and memorials.
 Arlington National Cemetery is a United States national cemetery located in Arlington County, Virginia, in the United States.
 It is managed by the United States Army, rather than the United States Department of Veterans Affairs.

 The first major memorial in the cemetery was completed in 1866.
 Entry gates in the cemetery were later dedicated to Union Army generals.
 The Spanish–American War and World War I led to the construction of several more major memorials.
 The Tomb of the Unknown Soldier was constructed in 1921, although the large sarcophagus above the burial vault was not dedicated until 1932.
 Almost a third of the cemetery's major memorials have been constructed since 1983.

-Owing to space constraints, Arlington National Cemetery does not permit the construction of large memorials or monuments without an act of Congress.
-The cemetery does, however, encourage the donation of trees ("living memorials") and permits small memorial plaques to be placed before these plantings.
-As of 2011, there were 142 such memorial plaques in the cemetery.
+It takes an act of Congress to place a stone or bronze memorial monument that is not a headstone at Arlington National Cemetery.
+Donations of memorial trees are accepted, but new, living memorials with memorial markers in memory of organizations has been suspended.